jmg1138/README/README.md

 In the spirit of [this](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe?gi=c9fee3efea74) and [this](https://soapboxhq.com/blog/management-skills/49-manager-readmes), here's a "Manager README" that has some stuff in it that might provide some insight to my "style, philosophies, expectations, communication preferences", and more.

+## Work Methodology

+I prefer a Kanban method over a Scrum method.
+Although both of these methods can work well together, my work usually requires more flexibility around things that I have no control over, such as changing due dates, project scope, and priorities.

+[This article](https://leankit.com/learn/kanban/kanban-vs-scrum/) from leankit.com has a decent side by side comparison of these two methodologies.

 ## Quotes

 Here are some of my favorite quotes that help steer my thoughts at times.